RollandMichael7/opi_organizer/README.md

 - Location of target folder for areaDetector plugin OPIs
 - Location of EPICS modules
 - Location of target folder for EPICS modules OPIs
-- Location of CS Studio executable
+- Path to CS Studio executable
 - A whitelist of plugins/modules to register in the organization, with the option to indicate their version (otherwise, the script attempts to identify it with git tags or release files)
 - A blacklist of plugins/modules to ignore
 - Additional plugins/modules that are obtained from somewhere other than github